 At Denver, Kuhle won seven conference team titles and the Pioneers qualified for the NCAA Tournament in each of the eight seasons where a postseason tournament was held.

 With Kuhle as head coach, Denver won 11 team titles and had 10 individual tournament victories, which included six conference championship medalists.
-While at DU, she was named conference coach of the year seven times, including this past season, in which DU ended the year ranked No. 39 by Golfstat/Golfweek.
+While at DU, she was named conference coach of the year seven times, including in 2020-21, in which DU ended the year ranked No. 39 by Golfstat/Golfweek.
 The Pioneers ended in the top 75 of the national rankings in all nine seasons with Kuhle at the helm.

 Individually, Denver had 34 all-conference performers and 32 Women’s Golf Coaches Association (WGCA) All-America Scholars with Kuhle as head coach.
 The Pioneers shined in the classroom, accumulating a team grade point average of 3.72 from 2015 to 2020.

-Kuhle first joined the DU staff in 2005 and spent seven seasons with the program, including three as an associate head coach.
-In 2012-13, Kuhle served as an assistant coach at the University of Georgia before returning to DU for the 2013-14 season as the head coach.
+Kuhle first joined the DU staff in 2005 and spent seven seasons with the program, including three as associate head coach.
+In 2012-13, Kuhle served as an assistant coach at Georgia before returning to DU for the 2013-14 season as the head coach.

 In her 15 seasons on the DU staff, Kuhle mentored WGCA All-Americans Stephanie Sherlock and Tonje Daffinrud.
 Sherlock was a three-time All-American at DU from 2007-09 and Daffinrud earned the honor in 2014.

 Kuhle arrived at Denver to begin her coaching career after a successful college career at Tulane, where she was an all-conference performer all four years, including a first-team selection as a sophomore.
 She was also named Tulane Female Scholar-Athlete of the Year in 2005.